Folni/Java/README.md

         Navigate to the location of your downloaded JDBC driver file and add it.

+    Make sure JavaProjectZero/Dao/src/main/resources/config/db.properties and .../repository.properties are correctly configured to your SQL database!!!

     Build and run the application:

         Right-click the project in NetBeans.